HelloBetafish/bamazon/README.md

 ### Requirements

-The app is run on Node.js and requires that this be installed on your computer.
+Bamazon is run on Node.js and requires that this be installed on your computer.
 You will also need to install a few node packages.
 All the details for the required node packages are stored in the package.json file.
 Use the CLI and type in the code below to install them.

 ```
 npm install